-Unless the individual employee notifies the Chief Financial Officer in writing prior to May 30 each year, that he/she elects to have his/her Flexible Benefits paid into the Deferred Compensation Program, it will automatically be used to pay premium changes for the elected medical insurance program.
+Unless the individual employee notifies the Human Resources Director in writing prior to May 30 each year, that they elect to have their Flexible Benefits paid into the Deferred Compensation Program, it will automatically be used to pay premium changes for the elected medical insurance program.

-Each employee shall be responsible for providing immediate written notification to the Human Resources Director of any change to the number of his/her dependents which affects the amount of the City's payment to the Flexible Benefits Account.
+Each employee shall be responsible for providing immediate written notification to the Human Resources Director of any change to the number of their dependents which affects the amount of the City's payment to the Flexible Benefits Account.
 Changes to Flexible Benefit payments required because of a change in an employee's number of dependents shall take effect at the start of the first pay period in the month next following the month in which advice from the employee is received by the Human Resources Director.
 No retroactive increases to the City's payment shall be allowed.

 The City reserves the right to provide medical insurance benefits under a program other than that offered through the PERS medical insurance program at any time during the term of this Memorandum of Understanding.
 Alternate coverage may be provided through a consortium of public agencies or private employers which may be formed for the purpose of providing medical insurance benefits for employees; or through a program of self-insurance.
-If the City exercises this option, the alternate coverage shall be substantially equivalent to the level of benefits in effect on July 1, 2017.
+If the City exercises this option, the alternate coverage shall be substantially equivalent to the level of benefits in effect on July 1, 2019.